Azure-Fang/No-Man-s-Sky-Mods/README.md

 This mod is only localized to English!
 It will still work in other languages, but will display "RECIPE_AZURE_DIRT" instead of a localized name.
 The localized recipe is called "Requested Operation: Silicate Refinement": if anybody wishes to have it localized into their native language, provide me with a translation and I will update accordingly.

 ## Legacy Research (4.13 Experimental - Steam Build 10741238)
 Restores the ability to research the legacy Wooden, Metal, and Concrete base parts that were deprecated as of Frontiers.
-This includes the "bugged" Large Power Doors in the Wood and Concrete categories, as this is the state they were in when they were deprecated; if this becomes an issue, I'll remove them.
+Costs are as they were last seen when they were dummied out of the game.

 # Deprecated Mods